 - Keep your dog on a leash and remember that dogs aren’t permitted within 200 metres of flagged areas.

-- Clean up after your dog - on-the-spot fine applies where you fail to remove your dog's defecation.
+- Clean up after your dog - an on-the-spot fine applies where you fail to remove your dog's defecation.

 There are three off-leash dog exercise areas that cover over three kilometres beach at the following locations: